ericwastaken/network-multitool/README-dockerhub-overview.md

 # Network Multi-Tool (Enhanced)

 A Docker image that bundles a broad set of networking and troubleshooting tools, plus convenient additions like Python 3, pip, jq, curl, and the Microsoft Azure CLI.
-It is based on the excellent wbitt/network-multitool image with enhancements for day-to-day ops and scripting.
+It is based on the excellent wbitt/network-multitool image (via FORK) with enhancements for day-to-day ops and scripting.

 ## Purpose